Share the fun of this newsletter with others

 You may sit on a chair with the feet flat on the floor or if you can sit cross-legged on the floor comfortably then try that.
 It is important to make sure you're not struggling to sit comfortably.
 Zafu meditation cushions are great to have, sitting on firm pillow or thick sturdy blankets like you find in yoga studios are all good options.
 When sitting cross-legged, you want to be able to sit up tall, upright but not uptight.
 The knees slope down from the hips and the hands rest on the thighs with palms up or down.
 Imagine their is a string in your spine that is being drawn up towards the ceiling lifting the whole spine up.
 Check to see that you didn't take your shoulders up with you.
 Allow them to slide down your back on an exhale.

 Now that you have taken your seat, check in with your mind.
 Ask yourself how you are doing in the present moment.
 Try not to dig too deeply here.
-You are seeing what the flavor of your mind feels like and leave it at that.
-Eg: I am tired, excited, anxious, OK, etc. Spend a few breaths with the flavor of the mind.
-Let that go and begin the contemplative practice of metta.
+You are seeing what the flavor of your mind feels like and leave it at that eg: I am tired, excited, anxious, OK, etc. Spend a few breaths with the flavor of the mind.
+Let that go and begin the contemplative practice of gratitude.
 Spend a couple of minutes with each suggested contemplation.
-I am giving you the 10 minute time version.
-A full Metta practice can take 30 - 45 minutes.

 Notice how you feel after these contemplations before ending your practice.

-For more teachings on Metta and pod casts on meditation, please check out The IDProject.org
+For more teachings and pod casts on meditation, please check out

-For establishing a daily practice Sharon Salzberg (the queen of Metta) has written the insightful gift of Real Happiness The Power of Meditation.
+For establishing a daily practice Sharon Salzberg has written the insightful gift of Real Happiness The Power of Meditation.

 Kim Stetz is a Certified Holistic Health Coach, AADP, Experienced-Registered Yoga Teacher and meditation teacher.Her dedication to health and wellness comes from her passion for yoga and nutritious food.
 From the very first time she stepped on a yoga mat in 1992, she knew her life was about to take the path less traveled.
 Kim received her nutrition training at the Institute for Integrative Nutrition in New York City.
 Kim's meditation teachings are of Buddhist lineage and studied with The Interdependance Project sangha.
 Kim has yoga certifications from OM Yoga, Yoga For Two The Barnes Method (pre/postnatal), Relax and Renew Judith Hansen Lasater, and Anatomy Studies For Yoga Teachers with Jason R. Brown.